dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1101.md

 10When the sequence passed to the sorting functions is a vector, the "destruction" is actually guaranteed to entail permuting the elements in place, so you could get away without saving the returned value.
 However, it's good style to always do something with the return value since the sorting functions can modify lists in much more arbitrary ways.

-11By an accident of history, the order of arguments to GETHASH is the opposite of ELT--ELT takes the collection first and then the index while GETHASH takes the key first and then the collection.
+11By an accident of history, the order of arguments to GETHASH is the opposite of ELT -- ELT takes the collection first and then the index while GETHASH takes the key first and then the collection.

 12LOOP's hash table iteration is typically implemented on top of a more primitive form, WITH-HASH-TABLE-ITERATOR, that you don't need to worry about; it was added to the language specifically to support implementing things such as LOOP and is of little use unless you need to write completely new control constructs for iterating over hash tables.